mehonje/The-Depths/README.md

 It should be faster, with better graphics, and able to run on Scratch.

-You can find the current version of the game here - scratch.mit.edu/projects/934570407 And you can find the V2 engine here - scratch.mit.edu/projects/1069052172
+You can find the current version of the game here - scratch.mit.edu/projects/934570407 and you can find the V2 engine here - scratch.mit.edu/projects/1069052172